bitnami/charts/bitnami/kafka/README.md

 Note: You need to know in advance the node ports that will be exposed so each Kafka broker advertised listener is configured with it.

-The pod will try to get the external ip of the node using `curl -s https://ipinfo.io/ip` unless `externalAccess.service.domain` is provided.
+The pod will try to get the external ip of the node using `curl -s https://ipinfo.io/ip` unless `externalAccess.service.domain` or `externalAccess.service.useHostIPs` is provided.

 Following the aforementioned steps will also allow to connect the brokers from the outside using the cluster's default service (when `service.type` is `LoadBalancer` or `NodePort`).
 Use the property `service.externalPort` to specify the port used for external connections.